Samruddhi-22/PRODIGY_WD_02/README.md

 ## Features

-Start: Begin the stopwatch timer.
+- Start: Begin the stopwatch timer.
-Stop: Pause the stopwatch timer.
+ -Stop: Pause the stopwatch timer.
-Reset: Reset the stopwatch timer to 00:00:00.
+- Reset: Reset the stopwatch timer to 00:00:00.

 ## Technologies Used